Buick on Thursday detailed the redesigned 2021 Envision arriving at dealerships now in the U.S.

-The small crossover SUV features a bolder, more expressive look than its somewhat staid predecessor which has been on sale since 2016 and never managed to really excite the market.
+The crossover SUV features a bolder, more expressive look than its somewhat staid predecessor that has been on sale since 2016 and never managed to really excite the market.
 Sales in the United States have averaged about 30,000 units annually.

 2021 Buick Envision

-The current Envision was the first Chinese-made vehicle sold by General Motors in the U.S. It isn't clear yet whether the redesigned Envision will also be sourced from China or assembled locally.
+The current Envision was the first Chinese-made vehicle sold by General Motors in the U.S. and that won't be changing with the 2021 model.

 For more on the Buick Envision, read the in-depth reviews at The Car Connection.